Courses, Immersion and Mentoring

 28 hours (2h/14 weeks), equiv.
 6 ECTS

-2 class hours/week per course run over 14 weeks, 6 ECTS/course
+2 or 3 classes of 2 hours/week per course run over 14 weeks, 6 ECTS/course

 Choose three courses from a large range of themes (international law, political science, international economics, history of international relations, anthropology and sociology of development).
 Check out the course catalogue (some courses are subject to prerequisites)